 222 Queen St., 10th Floor

-The Canadian Intergovernmental Conference Secretariat (CICS) continues to play a key and pivotal role in the domain of intergovernmental machinery in Canada by providing impartial senior level conference services to federal, provincial and territorial governments.
+The Canadian Intergovernmental Conference Secretariat (CICS), a key player in the field of intergovernmental relations continues to provide impartial senior level conference services to federal, provincial and territorial governments.

 André M. McArdle